 The initial concept of any house design is first developed as a basic single line floor plan.
 It is from that drawing that the design further evolves into detailed drawings, sections, space visualizations, and 3D renders.

 One can say that floor plans are the base on which the entire building rises on.
 So unlike most of the other design diagrams, as a homeowner, you are going to see a lot of house plans.
-It is for the very same reasons that you should be able to understand the basis of the plan, how to read it and grasp its essence.
+It is for the very same reasons that you should be able to understand the basis of the plan, How to Read Floor Plans and grasp its essence.

 A floor plan represents how the inside of the house would look from the top view.
 It is a cross-section, cut horizontally 3 or 4 meters above the floor level, showing the basic layout, and openings of the house.